-Junk mail may seem as inevitable as death and taxes, but with a little patience there are effective ways to tackle the problem.
+Junk mail is inevitable, but with a little patience there are effective ways to tackle the problem.
 This guide provides clear, simple and proven reduction techniques.
 About 20 minutes investment now will clear the junk for between two and five years.

 Your name, address, and buying habits are a commodity that is regularly sold & traded on the open market.
 These days’ organizations you deal with virtually all sell your name unless you specifically ask them to stop.
 Here are some general techniques: